 Hardy from zones 2-7, the plants are circumboreal, meaning they like high latitudes, enjoy colder climates (down to -40 F!) and are native to East Asia and Russia, as well as Canada.

-Wild plants exist, but the fruit are generally very tart.
+Wild plants exist, specifically mountain fly honeysuckle (Lonicera villosa), which some of my friends in Northern Minnesota harvest in conifer swamps.
+Accounts of flavor range from very tart to indistinguishable from cultivated fruit.
 Russian and Japanese varieties have been selected over time to produce sweeter fruit and are what suppliers now sell to the public.

 Many years have gone into developing the sweetest-tasting, highest fruiting shrubs in Japan and Russia.
 As you might expect, commercial products like haskap jams, jellies, syrups, fruit powder, flavored chocolates, juices and wines are sold.